This tutorial covers:

 fi

-The CI script uses the aws-cli orb for setting AWS configuration, such as the access key and secret.
+The CI script utilizes CircleCI’s aws-cli orb for setting AWS configuration (the access key and secret).

 The cdk_deploy